rahul-r8488/Crypto-What-If/README.md

 ## 📜 License

-MIT License — Feel free to use this project for learning or building your own portfolio!
+ Feel free to use this project for learning or building your own portfolio!